putyourlightson/craft-element-status-events/README.md

 The Element Status Events module provides events that are triggered whenever an element’s status changes.
 It is intended to be used a helper module for other Craft modules and plugins.

+To get an understanding of how the module works, read the [Challenge #6 – The Chicken or the Egg](https://craftcodingchallenge.com/challenge-6-the-chicken-or-the-egg) solution.

 ## License

 This module is licensed for free under the MIT License.